PatrickWalker/belfastGo/README.md

 # belfastGo

 A list of companies in Belfast that are using Go.

+# Meetup

+Remember there is a [Belfast Gophers Meetup](https://www.meetup.com/Belfast-Gophers/)

 # Submissions